samber/awesome-prometheus-alerts/README.md

 # 👋 Awesome Prometheus Alerts [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-> Most alerting rules are common to any Prometheus setup.
+> Most alerting rules are common to every Prometheus setup.
 We need a place to find them all. 🤘 🚨 📊

 Collection available here: **[https://awesome-prometheus-alerts.grep.to](https://awesome-prometheus-alerts.grep.to)**